Gozo boat: History

-A ferry service between the islands of Malta and Gozo has existed for centuries, and the earliest known reference to such a link date back to around 1241, when the boat was called the madia or tal-mogħdija.
+A ferry service between the islands of Malta and Gozo has existed for centuries, and the earliest known reference to such a link date back to around 1241, when the boat was called the madia or tal-mogħdija "of the route".
 By the 16th century, Gozo boats took the shape of a brigantine.

-The earliest known depiction of a Gozo ferry boat is a painting from around 1750.
+The earliest known depiction of a Gozo ferry is a painting from around 1750.
 At the time, the vessels were known as the speronara del Gozo or barca del Gozo, and they were almost identical to the speronara which was used for maritime trade.

 The Gozo boat became distinct from the speronara in the late 19th century, around the same time that the vessel's use for mercantile activities was declining.
-In the 1880s, the Gozo speronaras changed their sail arrangements to a settee rig, and they became known as tal-latini due to their similarity with lateen sails.
+In the 1880s, the Gozo speronaras changed their sail arrangements to a settee rig.
+They became known as tal-latini due to their similarity with lateen sails.
 In 1919, engines began to be installed on some Gozo boats, although many still retained their sails.

 Most Gozo boats were built at Kalkara in the Grand Harbour.
 The Caruana family, who were the last builders of Gozo boats, moved from there to Mġarr on Gozo in 1940.
 After 1959, a few Gozo boats were built in Gela, Sicily.
 The last one to be built was the Santa Rita (G48) in 1963.

 Gozo boats usually made trips from the Grand Harbour in Malta to Mġarr Harbour on Gozo.
 Other trips were made from the Grand Harbour to Mellieħa or to Marfa, or Mġarr to Marfa or St. Paul's Bay.
 The boats carried both passengers and cargo between the two islands.
-Trips from Gozo to Malta generally carried agricultural products such as fruit, vegetables, eggs, and poultry, while return trips from Malta to Gozo carried manufactured goods such as cement, soft drinks, and beer.
+Trips from Gozo to Malta typically carried agricultural products, including fruit, vegetables, eggs, and poultry.
+Return trips from Malta to Gozo transported manufactured goods, such as cement, soft drinks, and beer.

 Gozo boats were painted in shades of green, blue, red, and yellow, similar to the traditional luzzu.
 One boat, painted black, carried corpses between the islands.

 Accidents

-There were a number of accidents involving Gozo boats.
-Some were hit by rifle fire while passing the Pembroke Rifle Ranges, although the authorities warned the boats' masters in advance.
-In 1900, a Gozo boat that was being used for lampuki fishing capsized, killing one fisherman.
-Another boat lost her masts in 1911, but managed to enter St. George's Bay.
+There were several accidents involving Gozo boats.
+Some were hit by rifle fire while passing the Pembroke Army Garrison rifle ranges, although authorities warned the boats' masters.
+In 1900, a Gozo boat that was being used for mahi-mahi (ampuki) fishing capsized, killing one fisherman.
+Another boat lost her masts in 1911, but managed to enter Saint George's Bay at St. Julian's, Malta.
 In 1926, an unoccupied Gozo boat was found adrift in rough seas.
 In rare cases, they were involved in collisions with tugboats or pinnaces.

-In World War II, the boat Stella Maris was destroyed by enemy action.
+During World War II, the Stella Maris was destroyed by enemy action.

 Decline

-By the 1960s and 1970s, regular steamer services began to compete with the Gozo boats, which were no longer cost-effective.
-The remaining boats were converted into fishing boats, or were abandoned at Mġarr Harbour.
+By the 1960s and 1970s, regular steamer services began to compete with the Gozo boats, which had become less cost-effective.
+The remaining were converted into fishing boats, or were abandoned at Mġarr Harbour.

-Since 1979, Gozo Channel Company Limited, which uses modern RORO ferries, provides ferry services to Gozo.
+Since 1979, Gozo Channel Line, which uses modern roll-on/roll-off ferries, provides services to Gozo.